Getting Started: 5 Fundamentals

 Secure screeners allow you to share a video with someone outside of your CineSend account as a non-downloadable streaming link.
 Videos are DRM protected, so they can't be captured with browser plugins, and you can optionally watermark each link uniquely for each recipient.
 To send a secure screener, select:

 The first time you select this option, you will be prompted to encode the HD screener, which my take a little while.
-Once it's done, you can start sharing the screener by e-mail, or by creating a shareable link:
+Once it's done, you can start sharing the screener by e-mail, or by creating shareable links:

 As recipients start watching your screener, you'll be able to monitor how much they watched, and what sections they may have skipped in what we call a "heatmap".
-The heatmap is a timeline - the darker a section get, the more it has
+The heatmap is a timeline - the darker a section gets, the more it has been viewed.

 4. Sending Files (for others to download)